Posts related to 6. (In)security

 23 April 2011 - Living well in the West Bank?

-), you know that I’ve recently come back from the Middle-East and already expressed some reflections about my stay in Israel in a previous post.
+If you follow this blog regularly (which we are grateful for! :-)), you know that I’ve recently come back from the Middle-East and already expressed some reflections about my stay in Israel in a previous post.
 Today I would like to share some thoughts about my stay in the Occupied Palestinian Territories.

 As you know, ‘Palestine’ does not exist as a legal entity (although around a hundred countries recognise it as a country and it is likely more will later this year) and is rather referred to the Occupied Palestinian Territories, composed of two disconnected and fragmented territories, namely the West Bank and the Gaza strip.
 While the former is governed by the party Fatah, the latter is de facto led by the Hamas, an Islamist movement.
 Although both territories are populated by Arab Palestinians, the West Bank is also occupied by Israeli Jews, essentially settlers.
-The International Court of
+The International Court

 -